Asbestosis

 Notable risk factors for asbestosis include:

-• Industrial work: Those who served in industrial trades like carpentry or construction work in the 20th century often used asbestos-based products on a daily basis for long periods of time.
+• Industrial work: Those who served in industrial trades like carpentry or construction work in the 20th century often used asbestos-based products daily for long periods of time.

 • Military service: Asbestos-based products could be found throughout U.S. military assets.
 Veterans who served as shipyard workers, insulators, and boiler tenders had a very high risk of exposure since they had to work with asbestos every day.